OfficeDev/Microsoft-Teams-Samples/samples/visual_indicator/nodejs/README.md

 - Office 365 tenant.
 You can get a free tenant for development use by signing up for the [Office 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).

 - To test locally, you'll need [Ngrok](https://ngrok.com/) installed on your development machine.
-Make sure you've downloaded and installed Ngrok on your local machine. ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.
+Make sure you've downloaded and installed Ngrok on your local machine.
+Ngrok will tunnel requests from the Internet to your local computer and terminate the SSL connection from Teams.

 ## Setup